Last Updated: June 18, 2014

 - Contact your local Veterans Benefits Office or Medical

 - Visit the Department of Veterans Affairs website www1.va.gov/directory/guide/home.asp

 Non-Government Options for Financing Senior Care

-government originating programs that help pay for care for older
+Medicare, are government programs that help pay for care for older

 people in the United States.
 But there are alternatives.
 Some